dtischler95/peptideTransformer/README.md

 - [ ] Clean up files and sort functions
 - [ ] Add some plots to view datasets
   - [ ] May include some for regression/multilabel task for mic later on
+- [ ] Use CD-Hit and prepare dataset with GO-Annotations

 ### To-Do
 - [ ] Do I need any special metric for rising the masking percentage of the data collator?